Reaching Each Rung of the Health Care Ladder

 Our Multipronged Approach

 Recognizing the need to provide girls and women with effective and safe voluntary family planning appropriate to their situation, we work to incorporate a variety of methods into the contraception menu.
-These range from client-controlled methods such as the lactational amenorrhea method, oral pills, condoms, standard days method (CycleBeadsTM or apps such as iCycle), progesterone contraceptive vaginal rings, emergency contraceptive pills and self-injectables; to long-acting and reversible contraceptives, such as copper or hormonal IUDs and various brands of implants; and permanent methods such as male and female sterilization.
-We help countries expand the range of options offered after birth or miscarriage and before discharge to include IUDs, implants, and a range of short-acting methods.
+These include client-controlled methods such as the lactational amenorrhea method, oral pills, condoms, standard days method (CycleBeadsTM or apps such as iCycle), progesterone contraceptive vaginal rings, emergency contraceptive pills and self-injectables; long-acting and reversible contraceptives, such as copper or hormonal IUDs and various brands of implants; and permanent methods such as male and female sterilization.
+We help countries expand the range of options offered after birth or miscarriage and before discharge to include IUDs, implants, sterilization and a range of short-acting methods.

-By integrating voluntary family planning and reproductive health care with other services, such as infant and young child health and nutrition and immunization, we can extend our reach and address women’s unique needs at different life stages.
-For example, we support messaging on the use of family planning in the first year after delivery during antenatal care (ANC) in innovative approaches such as group ANC.
-We also support the development of family planning counseling messages and job aids for HIV testing service providers to help them meet the needs of their clients at risk of acquiring, or living with, HIV.
+By integrating voluntary family planning and reproductive health care with other services, such as antenatal and intrapartum, maternal, infant and young child health nutrition and immunization, we can extend our reach and address women’s unique needs at different life stages.
+For example, we support messaging on the use of family planning in the first year after giving birth, during antenatal care (ANC), through innovative approaches such as group ANC.
+We also support the development of family planning counseling messages and service integration job aids for HIV service providers to help them meet the needs of their clients at risk of acquiring, or living with, HIV.

-Since 2006, we have led global efforts to provide women with voluntary family planning information and services.
-We use a human-centered design approach: we identify the contraceptive needs within a community and the ways in which clients and health care providers could be organized to deliver on those needs, and then working with governments and other stakeholders to meet them.
-We promote distribution of contraceptives by community health workers and through community-based programs, as well as through pharmacies and accredited drug dispensaries and outlets, and encourage integration of innovations such as self-injectables.
+Our approaches are informed by user insights, drawing on the contraceptive preferences and needs within a community and the ways in which clients and health care providers could be organized to deliver on those needs, and then working with governments and other stakeholders to meet them.
+We promote distribution of contraceptives by community health workers and through community-based programs, as well as through pharmacies and accredited drug dispensaries and outlets, and encourage integration of innovations such as self-injectables within those channels.
 We also work to ensure that women receiving post-pregnancy care have the option of spacing future pregnancies by accepting a family planning method before leaving the facility.

 Effective counseling is fundamental to high-quality family planning services.
-Trained health care workers who respectfully and knowledgeably counsel women and families on their voluntary family planning options, respecting a woman’s right to determine whether to use family planning and what method suits her at the time that they provide these services increase method uptake and continued use.
+Trained health care workers who respectfully and knowledgeably counsel women and families on their voluntary family planning options, respecting a woman’s right to determine whether to use family planning and what method suits her at the time that they provide these services, increase method uptake and continued use.
 We develop and implement onsite training, mentorship and supportive supervision for health care workers across the health care system.
 We support both pre-service and in-service education through curricula, lesson plans and clinical practice emphasizing competence and performance, behavioral drivers of quality care provision, on-the-job practice, mentorship and supportive supervision.
 We promote task-sharing, such as educating lay health workers, nurses, midwives, pharmacist and pharmacy assistants and other nonphysician providers to administer various contraceptive methods.

 We support ministries of health to institutionalize voluntary family planning provision in their countries’ health systems.
-We advocate for and draft policy documents (such as Afghanistan’s National Reproductive Health Policy), costed national implementation strategies and plans, and service delivery guidelines that incorporate World Health Organization recommendations, including PPFP guidance (such as the reference manual on PPFP/PPIUCD counseling in India) and measurement of family planning quality indicators and PPFP uptake.
-For example, with our support, improved contraceptive services in India have averted an estimated 16.4 million unintended pregnancies and 10 million abortions, and saved the lives of 83,000 children and almost 10,000 women in the past 4 years.
+We advocate for and draft policy documents, national and subnational costed implementation plans for family planning, and service delivery guidelines that incorporate World Health Organization medical eligibility criteria and practice recommendations, including postpartum family planning (PPFP) guidance and measurement of family planning quality indicators and PPFP uptake.
+For example, with our support, improved contraceptive services in India have saved the lives of an estimated 86,000 children and 10,000 women in the past six years.

 In all of our programs, we seek out innovations to increase our impact.
-From preparing frontline health workers to deliver voluntary family planning services, including new contraceptive methods in their markets, to expanding uptake of PPFP, to advocating for programs and policies to increase access to contraception for adolescents and first-time parents and new indicators in health management information systems to track family planning program performance, Jhpiego champions innovative ideas that will ensure that individuals everywhere can choose and consistently use the voluntary family planning methods that best suits their needs.
+From preparing frontline health workers to deliver voluntary family planning services, including new contraceptive methods in their markets, to expanding uptake of postpartum and postabortion family planning, to advocating for programs and policies to increase access to contraception for adolescents and first-time parents and new indicators in health management information systems to track family planning program performance, Jhpiego champions innovative ideas that will ensure that individuals everywhere can choose and consistently use the voluntary family planning methods that best suits their needs.

 Jhpiego currently supports family planning and reproductive health care programs in 25 countries.
 The programs listed here give a snapshot of our work in this critical area.

-Jhpiego technical experts regularly publish in peer-reviewed journals.
-You can find collection of journal articles and other resources here.
-Topics range from group antenatal care messaging to screening and counseling to integration of family planning services with infant and young child nutrition and HIV treatment programs.
+Jhpiego technical experts regularly publish in peer-reviewed journals on topics ranging from group antenatal care messaging to screening and counseling to integration of family planning services with infant and young child nutrition and HIV treatment programs.

 Learning Resource Packages & Toolkits

 - Skills Update for Contraceptive Implant Side Effect Management and Removal Learning Resource Package.
-This toolkit includes an implementation guide, facilitator guide and learners workbook with information and skills updates on managing implant side effect and implant removal.
+This toolkit includes an implementation guide, facilitator guide and learners workbook with information and skills updates on managing implant side effects and implant removal.

-- Providing Long-Acting Reversible Contraception (LARC) Learning Resource Package (Modular/Facility-Based).
-Integrated learning package focused on providing high-quality long-acting reversible contraception services using a modular, facility-based approach for training, capacity-building and mentorship.
+- Providing Long-Acting Reversible Contraception (LARC) Learning Resource Package.
+This integrated learning package focuses on providing high-quality, long-acting reversible contraception services using a modular, facility-based approach for training, capacity-building and mentorship.